WellthCare

 When Your Employer May Allow Voluntary Changes

-Some employers offer more flexibility than the law requires.
-Common voluntary mid-year options include:
+Some employers are more generous than the law requires.
+Here's what to ask about:

 • Wellness program incentives: If your employer adopts a new wellness or preventive care program-like WellthCare-they may allow you to add it mid-year without a QLE, since it’s a separate add-on rather than a core plan change.